xebiarohan/Javascript/8_Objects.md

     delete person.age;
 ```

-3. If the property name is not a simple string like
+3. If the property name is not a simple string for example
    - first-name then we have to use it using single quotes
    - and accessing property is also changed to square brackets